Watering

 Symptoms

-• petioles that were previously upright collapsing down
+• petioles that were previously held upright collapsing down toward horizontal or lower

-• leaves that appear to hang limp rather than holding their natural angle
+• leaves hanging limp rather than holding their natural outward angle from the crown

-• the entire plant looking deflated or dramatically smaller due to the collapsed posture
+• the entire plant looking deflated or noticeably smaller purely because the collapsed posture pulls leaves inward and down

 Causes